-THE OFFERING

-Common stock offered 15,000,000 shares.
+THE OFFERING Common stock offered 15,000,000 shares.
 Option to purchase additional shares 2,250,000 shares.

-$\textbf{Common stock to be outstanding after this offering} \quad 148,957,021 \text{ shares (or } 151,207,021 \text{ shares if the underwriters' option to purchase} \\$ additional shares is exercised in full).

-Use of proceedsWe estimate that our net proceeds from this offering will be approximately \$217.8 million, or approximately \$251.3 million if the underwriters' option to purchase additional shares is exercised in full, assuming an initial public offering price of \$16.00 per share, which is the midpoint of the estimated price range set forth on the cover page of this prospectus, and after deducting the underwriting discount and estimated offering expenses payable by us.
+Common stock to be outstanding after this offering 148,957,021 shares (or 151,207,021 shares if the underwriters' option to purchase additional shares is exercised in full).
+Use of proceeds We estimate that our net proceeds from this offering will be approximately \$245.7 million, or approximately \$283.3 million if the underwriters' option to purchase additional shares is exercised in full after deducting the underwriting discount and estimated offering expenses payable by us.
 The principal purposes of this offering are to increase our capitalization and financial flexibility, create a public market for our common stock and enable access to the public equity markets for us and our shareholders.
-We expect to use approximately \$217.8 million of the net proceeds of this offering (or \$251.3 million of the net proceeds of this offering if the underwriters exercise their option to purchase additional shares in full) to repay a portion of our outstanding borrowings under our senior secured credit agreement, dated July 19, 2018 and comprised of the \$325.0 million term loan facility with a maturity date of July 19, 2024 (the "Term Loan Facility").
+We expect to use approximately \$245.7 million of the net proceeds of this offering (or \$283.3 million of the net proceeds of this offering if the underwriters exercise their option to purchase additional shares in full) to repay a portion of our outstanding borrowings under our senior secured credit agreement, dated July 19, 2018 and comprised of the \$325.0 million term loan facility with a maturity date of July 19, 2024 (the "Term Loan Facility").
 See "Use of Proceeds" for additional information.

-Controlled companyAfter this offering, assuming an offering size as set forth in this section, the Vista Funds will own approximately 63% of our common stock (or 62% of our common stock if the underwriters' option to purchase additional shares is exercised in full).
+Controlled company After this offering, assuming an offering size as set forth in this section, the Vista Funds will own approximately 63% of our common stock (or 62% of our common stock if the underwriters' option to purchase additional shares is exercised in full).
 As a result, we expect to be a controlled company within the meaning of the corporate governance standards of the Nasdaq.
-See "Management-Corporate Governance-Controlled elsewhere in this prospectus for a discussion of factors you should carefully consider before deciding to invest in our common stock.

-Company Status."

-Risk factorsInvesting in our common stock involves a high degree of risk.
-See "Risk Factors"

-Proposed trading symbol

-"IAS."

-The number of shares of common stock to be outstanding following this offering is based on 133,957,021 shares of common stock outstanding as of March 31, 2021, after giving effect to the Corporate Conversion, and excludes:
+See "Management-Corporate Governance-Controlled Company Status."
+Risk factors Investing in our common stock involves a high degree of risk.
+See "Risk Factors" elsewhere in this prospectus for a discussion of factors you should carefully consider before deciding to invest in our common stock.
+Proposed trading symbol "IAS."
+The number of shares of common stock to be out outstanding as of March 31, 2021, after giving effect to standing following this offering is based on 133,957,021 shares of common stock the Corporate Conversion, and excludes: upon vesting and settlement of restricted stock units, or RSUs, to be issued upon the closing s, or the IPO Grants.
+The IPO Grants vest 25% each year and become fully vested after four consist of 2/3rd service-based options and 1/3rd return target options.
+The service-based options vest 25% after the first year, and in equal installments quarterly thereafter over the next three years, fully vesting after four years of service.
+Vesting of the return target options will be based on a realized cash return of Vista's equity investment.
+Since the vesting condition associated with the realized cash return is not expected to be met on the IPO date, these units would not be expected to vest upon successful completion of this offering;